mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/extensibility-api-howtos/add-menu.md

 ## 1 Introduction

 This how-to describes how you can add a menu that contains submenus, some of which also contain submenus of their own.
-Before you start this how-to, it is recommended to finish [Create a Menu Extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/) first.
+Before you start this how-to, it is recommended to [create a menu extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/) first.

 You can download the example in this how-to on [this Github repository](https://github.com/mendix/ExtensionAPI-Samples).

 ## 2 Creating Menu Extension Class

-1. Open the project that you previously created in [Create a Menu Extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/).
+1. Open the project that you previously created when you [created a menu extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/).

 2. Add a new class to the project and name it `MyMenuExtension.cs`.
 3. Replace the code within the file with the following code: